 This module contains functions that belong to two different categories:

-1) Functions that use the underlying operating system facilities to perform name resolution, and that do not necessarily do any network communication.
-This category contains only one function: lookup.
-Developers looking to perform name resolution in the same way that other applications on the same operating system behave should use lookup.
+Developers looking to perform name resolution in the same way that other applications on the same operating

 Static variables